And so, we love Him because he first loved us. (1 John 4. 19)

-TRINITY TIDE is all about the moral life rooted in our vision of truth that we see in God.
+Trinity tide is all about the moral life rooted in the vision of truth that we see in God.
 Today I will speak about the friendship of God and man.
 Throughout the seasons of the liturgical year you and I have been illuminated progressively by the knowledge of God so that we might come to find friendship with Him.
-If Eastertide might be called the season of vision and knowledge, Trinity tide is one of activity, experience and living.
+If Eastertide might be called the season of vision and knowledge, Trinity tide is one of activity, experience, and living.
 To know God through vision, as He reveals Himself in the historical life of Jesus Christ, is not enough.
-Vision is knowledge, and knowledge for the Christian is the perfection of that belief that must bear fruit in our lives.
+Vision is knowledge, but knowledge for the Christian is the perfection of that belief that must bear fruit in our lives.

 Satan tempted, distracted, and tormented Christ in order to extricate Him from His first Love and mission which was to save us, precisely because he knew that He was the Holy One of God, the Son of the Most High, who came down from Heaven to reestablish our Love for God and our neighbor.
 So Satan had a real knowledge of what Jesus Christ intended to do for all mankind, and he opposed Him.
 Jesus Christ is the way, the truth, and the life of God made flesh.
 Knowledge of this reality is not sufficient to save a man.
 Knowledge must be translated into the desire for virtue.
 And what I mean to suggest is not that one must not have intellectual virtues like wisdom, understanding and prudence, but that it is moral virtue that reveals man’s participation in and application of what he knows to be God’s will for his life.

 And yet we cannot have any of this until what we know and see becomes what we desire and love.
 In other words, we must make an act of will that surrenders completely to Jesus Christ by forfeiting and foregoing all rights to ourselves.
 God is Love, and He loves us in and through His Son.
-This is the only true Love that can lastingly convert and carry a man back to his destiny, which is friendship with God the Father.
+This is the only true Love that can lastingly convert and carry a man back to his destiny in friendship with God the Father.
 We can be like most men of the world, good enough, but loving and living only for the here and now.
 They are of the world: therefore speak they of the world, and the world heareth them.
 (1 John 4.
-5) We can be like Dives– the rich man in today’s Gospel, who was clothed in purple and fine linen, and fared sumptuously every day, (St. Luke xvi.
-19) whose earthly life was mollycoddled and cossetted by comfort, ease, frivolous recreational pastimes and amusements.
+5) We can be like Dives – the rich man in today’s Gospel, who was clothed in purple and fine linen, and fared sumptuously every day, (St. Luke xvi.
+19) whose earthly life was mollycoddled and cosseted by comfort, ease, frivolous recreational pastimes, and amusements.
 Or, perhaps if we are not moved and defined by the kinds of riches that characterize those full of tongue and weak of mind (R.Hooker, E.P., i. viii.
-2), we might be like Dives in another way—perhaps we count ourselves rich spiritually.
+2), we might be like Dives in another way – perhaps we count ourselves rich spiritually.
 We feast sumptuously on Christ’s Body and Blood each week, we pay our tithes and live fairly moral lives, and count ourselves blessed.

-St. John invites us this morning into the real and present operations of God’s Love.
+St. John invites us this morning into the real and present operation of God’s Love.
 The Love he knows is both a Love received supernaturally and then a Love shared with others naturally and instinctively.
 If a man say, I love God, and hateth his brother, he is a liar: for he that loveth not his brother whom he hath seen, how can he love God whom he hath not seen?
 (1 John 4.
-20) If a man does not love his brother whom he sees with his natural eyes, then the invisible power of God’s Love ceases to move him, stops reaching out, and thus dies.
+20) If a man does not love his brother whom he sees and knows with his natural eyes, then the invisible power of God’s Love ceases to move him, stops reaching out, and thus dies within a heart that is too cold for continued existence.
 And if this is the case, we might find ourselves with Dives in Hell when we die, where all access to Heaven is now impossible ‘because the gulf is too great’ and the time for our awakening to the Love of God has ended.

 In closing let us consider this.
 Today we are called to be touched by the Love of God in the real and present life of Jesus Christ.
-The knowledge of that Love must be met with our response to it.
+The knowledge of that Love must move us to respond.
 Here is where Hope comes in.
 The Love we know, we desire as what alone can touch, change, and transform us.
-For it is only through God’s prior Love for us, that we have Hope and confidence that that same Love can change us.
+For it is only through God’s prior Love for us that we have Hope and confidence that that same Love can change us.
 We pray for that Love.
-And we know that it has entered and lodged in the innermost core of our souls only when the same Love becomes Hope in us for all others.
+And we know that it has transformed the ground of our souls when the same Love becomes Hope in us for all others.
 Then our knowledge and vision expand to include our neighbors.
 What we see and know in every other person is the vision of one whom God’s Love desires to touch and transform also.
-And then the Love of God and the Love of Man become one in us.
+Then the Love of God and the Love of Man become one in us.
 Short of this double operation of Christ’s Love in us, we shall not be saved.
 Then with Dives we shall cry out for a Love ignored, untried and untested in our own lives, the only Love that could have made us the friends of God because we knew that it was given to us in order to touch and fill the hearts of all other men.
-Amen.